 Taking a detour through the Silver Garden, I discovered hanging over my head another display of orchids that was even more creative and understated.
 Thin wire attachments hung from the ceiling suspended individual flowering plants, their roots unfurling in a delicate tangle beneath them.
 This exhibit was more about the structure of the plants and their ability to grow in unique conditions rather than focusing on colors and patterns, so it fit in beautifully with the muted palette of the cactus and succulent garden.

 Even though I was appropriately amazed by the Orchid Extravaganza, I must admit that it is difficult to top the horticultural masterwork already on display on any given day at Longwood Gardens.
 All of the gardens across the property, and especially those housed in the massive Conservatory, are of exceptional quality and designed to impress.
-(The reopening of their Main Fountain Garden this May after two years of construction will surely be worth another trip.)
+(From what I’ve seen online, the recently renovated Main Fountain Garden is something spectacular.)
 Any visit to Longwood will not disappoint—it might change themes to fit the season, but it consistently delivers a first-rate garden experience.
 The orchid show just becomes a great excuse to make a trip to Longwood, whether or not you have a blog.